Zapper-fi/protocol/docs/api-intro/api-intro.md

 :::info

 If you are a client of the legacy [REST API](https://studio.zapper.xyz/docs/apis/getting-started) you automatically have access to the new GraphQL endpoints with your existing API key - simply sign into the new [Dashboard](/dashboard) with your email associated with your existing account.
-Please contact us at *ops.zapper.fi* to get your points migrated to the new GraphQL API.
+Please contact us at *api@zapper.fi* to get your points migrated to the new GraphQL API.

 :::